 A synodwide stewardship emphasis

-Our focus will be on the proportional giving and discipline of stewardship.
+Our focus will be on the spiritual discipline of stewardship.
 Spiritual formation small groups will center themselves in the Word, in conversation, and in prayer for three sessions.
 The purpose is not a Bible study per se, but an opportunity to interact with God and others in spiritual conversation.
-Leading up to Stewardship Commitment Sunday on the 24th Sunday after Pentecost, November 11, lay people will deliver mission moments celebrating the congregation’s ministries.
-A week or two before the event, congregational leaders of the partnered congregations meet.
-The pastors will thank leaders and offer biblical grounding about our interconnectedness within the Body of Christ in mission.
-The stewardship emphasis culminates in a celebration service where pastors minister to each other’s congregations with a stewardship message and a time of commitment.
+Leading up to Christ the King Sunday, November 24, mission interpreters and/or others will deliver mission moments celebrating the congregation’s ministries.
+A week or two before the event, congregational leaders of the partnered congregations meet and the pastors will thank leaders and offer biblical grounding about our interconnectedness within the Body of Christ in mission.
+The stewardship emphasis culminates on a celebration service where pastors minister to each other’s congregations with a stewardship message and lead a time of commitment.